patience4711/RPI-APS-inverters/README.md

 **note:** The security credentials are needed to get access to the settings of your ECU.
 For security reasons only from inside your local network.

-<br>Next the raspberry reboots and tries to connect to your wifi.
+<br>Next the Raspberry reboots and tries to connect to your wifi.
 This may take a while!
-You can find your raspberry ip address by browsing to http://rpiecu.local.
+You can find your Raspberry's ip address by browsing to http://rpiecu.local.
 Or open your router's webpage to see the connected devices to find the ip address.
 Or use a wifi analizer tool on your phone/tablet.